-Pearl Meyer ("PM") has served as our Compensation Committee's independent compensation consultant since 2006.
-In 2016, our Compensation Committee retained PM to advise it and the independent members of our Board, as applicable, on matters related to our executive compensation levels and program design for 2016 and 2017.
-Our Compensation Committee reviews the scope of work provided by PM on an annual basis and, in connection with PM's engagement in 2016, determined that PM met the independence criteria under the Compensation Committee charter.
-PM did not perform any consulting services unrelated to executive compensation for us during the year ended December 31, 2016, and PM's work for the Board and its committees has raised no conflict of interest.
+Demonstrating our Board's strong commitment to leading corporate governance practices by periodically rotating key consultants, Semler Brossy Consulting Group ("SBCG") was retained to serve as our Compensation Committee's independent compensation consultant in July 2017.
+Previously, Pearl Meyer ("PM") served as our Compensation Committee's independent compensation consultant from 2006 - July 2017.
+Our Compensation Committee retained PM to advise it and the independent members of our Board, as applicable, on matters related to our executive compensation levels and program design for 2017 and SBCG to advise it on matters related to 2018.
+Our Compensation Committee reviews the scope of work provided by its consultant on an annual basis and, in connection with PM's prior engagement and SBCG's engagement in 2017, determined that both PM and SBCG met the independence criteria under the Compensation Committee charter.
+PM and SBCG did not perform any consulting services unrelated to executive compensation for us during the year ended December 31, 2017, and PM's and SBCG's work for the Board and its committees has raised no conflict of interest.